marcransome/pond/README.md

 To install the matching version of the man page for your `pond` installation, replace the branch name `main` in the above URLs with the semantic version number (use `pond --version` to obtain the version string).

+### Viewing the man page online

+As an alternative to installing the man page, [view the latest version of the man page online](http://htmlpreview.github.io/?https://github.com/marcransome/pond/blob/main/manpages/pond.html).

 ## Event handlers

 Pond emits events for many successful operations.
 Setup an [event handler](https://fishshell.com/docs/current/index.html#event) to repond to such events with your own code: